autoplot/documentation/javadoc/org/das2/util/monitor/AbstractProgressMonitor.md

-# org.das2.util.monitor.AbstractProgressMonitorThis is a progress monitor to use when we don't care about the progress,
+# org.das2.util.monitor.AbstractProgressMonitor

- this doesn't provide a view of the progress to the client.
+This is a progress monitor to use when we don't care about the progress, this doesn't provide a view of the progress to the client.

  Further, this can act as a base class for other monitor types.

-AbstractProgressMonitor( )
+# AbstractProgressMonitor( )

 ***